DevDecoder/HIDDevices/readme.md

 ## Important Notes
 * The project is currently based on [HIDSharp](https://www.zer7.com/software/hidsharp), but deliberately does not expose any of its library explicitly as it may well be replaced in future.
 * Although the project isn't actively maintained, I do occassionaly refresh the usage tables, and will respond to issues if raised in the issue tracker.
-* As the `Usage`s and `UsagePage`s are auto-generated they can change between versions whenever [Integrated Circuits](https://github.com/IntergatedCircuits/hid-usage-tables) update their code-readable tables.
+* As the `Usage`s and `UsagePage`s are auto-generated they can change between versions whenever [the USB HID Usage Tables](https://usb.org/hid) are updated.
 This can cause breaking changes in your own code, so be careful when updating versions of the NuGet.
 In particular, any time the HID tables are updated, I will update the minor version number (at least).
-One notable change was from 2.0-2.1, when many of 1-indexed usages were changed to 0-indexed, e.g. `ButtonPage.Button1` became `ButtonPage.Button0`.
+Notable changes include from 2.0-2.1, when many of 1-indexed usages were changed to 0-indexed, e.g. `ButtonPage.Button1` became `ButtonPage.Button0`; and when moving from version 2 to version 3, when the code generation was changed and the source of truth was changed to directly reference the published PDF specification (see #6).
 * It appears that the XInput-compatible HID device driver only transmits events from the HID device whilst the current process has a focussed window, so console applications/background services don't appear to work!
 This is not a bug in this library, although
 I have been unable to find where this 'feature' is documented.
 This affects the "Microsoft XBox One for Windows Controller".